Authentic Tai Chi classes in

 We release physical tension and calm our mind.
 Ultimately, developing ‘looseness’ in body and mind helps us to feel more ‘at ease’

 We initiate all movement from our Tan Tien.
-Ultimately, developing the ability to rest our mind in the Tan Tien helps us to feel more ‘centred’ ('focused')
+Ultimately, developing an ability to rest our mind in the Tan Tien helps us to feel more ‘centred’ / 'calm'

-Our weight is fully in one leg - the other is 'empty'.
-Ultimately, developing both Yin & Yang to the maximum helps us to feel more ‘powerful’ (‘full of Qi’)
+Our weight is fully in one leg - the other 'steps empty'.
+Ultimately, developing Yin and Yang to the maximum helps us to feel more ‘alive’ (‘full of Qi’)

 You may hear other words to express these principles as you develop on your journey through the levels of teaching - and certainly you will hear new indications in classes at each new level.
 However, these initial words form a solid foundation to build on.